Irides-Chromium/compiler/simple-symbol/README.md

 ## Overview

 This is the first programming language that I write.
 After completing the [Brainfuck Interpreter](https://github.com/Irides-Chromium/compiler/bf_interpreter/) and some further extensions, I discover that writing a interpreter like that isn't that hard.
 Unlike languages like C, it has only one byte for every instruction instead of something like `char`, for example.
 So, inspired by brainfuck, I want to write a language myself, and I try to make it as simple as brainfuck, but not that *brainfuck*.
-It currently has about 25 operators (they are all symbols), two tapes (extendable up to 8), and one special register.
+It currently has about 25 operators (they are all symbols), four tapes, and one special register.

 Python3 uses Unicode for encoding, which is different from the original C-written interpreter using ascii for encoding.
 So I add the `putchar` module so that it will work more like the original version.
 If the `import putchar` line doesn't work properly, try to use the distribution package [here](https://github.com/Irides-Chromium/python_modules/tree/master/modules) to install compile and install the library.